 4. Can’t We Talk about Something More Pleasant? by Roz Chast

 Chast’s cartoons in The New Yorker have expertly distilled recognizable characters into comic form.
-That same keenly-observed wit is on display here.
+That same keenly-observed wit is on display in Can't We Talk About Something More Pleasant?.

 5. The Soul of Care: The Moral Education of a Husband and a Doctor by Dr. Arthur Kleinman